|photo by Alice Lum|

 |photo from the collection of the Museum of the City of New York http://collections.mcny.org/C.aspx?VP3=SearchResult_VPage&VBID=24UAYWU3P5GC&SMLS=1&RW=1366&RH=631#/SearchResult_VPage&VBID=24UAYWU3P5GC&SMLS=1&RW=1366&RH=631&PN=3|

 Every Sunday thereafter, until 1860, Trinity Church distributed 67 loaves of bread from the church steps.
 Then the practice was transferred to St. John’s (which moved the distribution to Saturday to make the charity less conspicuous).
-Now the Leake Dole, reportedly the oldest bread line in the world, was carried on by St. Luke’s.
+Now the Leake Dole, reportedly the oldest bread line in the world, was carried on by St. Luke in the Fields.
 The Evening World reported on February 10, 1919 “At 9 o’clock every Saturday morning the sixty-seven loaves are piled on a little table in the chapel, and children who are known to be members of deserving families call for them.”

 The newspaper added “This weekly dole, which keeps alive the memory of a lonely old man, has come as a God-send to more than one family that might otherwise have been breadless.”